 - Suggestions and tips for preparing learning activities and materials.

 - An idea of what has happened to date in the educational life of the pupils.

-- Aid in generating the broad goals, which must be reached in curricular areas, and in identifying resource materials - most Student Teachers start teaching by preparing a single lesson in a single subject area.
-They may work to modify the Cooperating Teacher’s plan or develop their own.
-The Student Teacher and Cooperating Teacher may co-plan, co-teach, or use another model that favorably impacts student learning.
+- Aid in generating the broad goals, which must be reached in curricular areas, and in identifying resource materials - most Teacher Candidates start teaching by preparing a single lesson in a single subject area.
+They may work to modify the Cooperating Teacher's plan or develop their own.
+The Teacher Candidate and Cooperating Teacher may co-plan, co-teach, or use another model that favorably impacts student learning.

 - Overview of the past work of the class, or what the students bring to the class from past school years and areas that the teacher knows are new and traditionally difficult at the grade level or subject area -demonstrating how the present work fits into the long-range plans is useful for the beginning teacher.

 - Family background information and help in locating cumulative records (CA60’s) may be beneficial to the Teacher Candidate.

 - Collaborative planning is helpful and is encouraged throughout the placement.

 - Learning to plan lessons effectively is one of the most important skills teacher candidates need to develop - one of the most difficult phases in learning to plan is to realize that the plan must be based upon a clearly identified learning objective(s) that includes the behavior and the content.